 If the insured receives a claim for damages because of an incident that has occurred during the insurance period, Kammarkollegiet undertakes to do the following for the insured:

-3. represent the insured in legal or arbitration proceedings and thereby pay the legal or arbitration costs that the insured incurs or is liable to pay and that cannot by obtained from the counter party or other and
+represent the insured in legal or arbitration proceedings and thereby pay the legal or arbitration costs that the insured incurs or is liable to pay and that cannot be obtained from the counter party or other and

 The insurance does not cover:

-1. claims for damages against the insured as the owner, user or driver of a motor vehicle, boat or aircraft,
+Disputes relating to the insured as owner, user or driver of a motor vehicle, trailer, boat or aircraft*

 3 Insurance claim